Nothing is Just...There

 I was counting breaths before I had to teach a class of over fifty 6th-grade children.
-Instead, two cohorts–25+ children in each–were merged under the guise of a "humanities class" in the parent newsletter.
+Two cohorts–25+ children in each–were merged under the guise of a "humanities class" in the parent newsletter.

-The truth was many educators left the school after the first quarter, frustrated at being micromanaged, constantly pushed to overtest, and a lack of reflection on students and themselves within the curriculum.
+The truth was many educators left the school after the first quarter, frustrated at being micromanaged, constantly pushed to teach-to-the-test, and a lack of reflection on students and themselves within the curriculum.

 I had to teach both an English and History class in a teacher's lounge turned into a classroom to accommodate the whole group.
 The teacher's lounge faced Central Park, and students often asked me questions that were not in the mandated curriculum, "Since you're the history teacher now…tell us what was there before Central Park?"